h4ckyou/h4ckyou.github.io/posts/bof/posts/conundrum2.md

 So our goal is that instead of overwritting the 4 bytes of the return address we would overwrite just the lsb
 ![image](https://github.com/user-attachments/assets/1cffe83a-6a8d-4914-a205-11dcff298b82)

-I looked for a suitable offset to target `main+134` to be the best because it would zero out the eax register and call the `question` function
+I looked for a suitable offset to target, and `main+134` seemed to be the best choice because it zeros out the eax register and calls the question function

+Why is this the best choice, you might ask?
+The reason is simply that it falls within the same address range as the address the question function returns to

+We could have considered jumping back to main, but that would require nibble-level brute-forcing.
+This is because, even if the last 3 nibbles of an address are the same, the upper bytes are randomized due to ASLR and PIE

+It's best to avoid brute-forcing in order to make the exploit more reliable

+With that in mind, our goal becomes straightforward:
+- Fill the buffer
+- Overwrite the saved rbp
+- Overwrite one byte of the return address to point to `main+134`

+However, we won’t simply fill the buffer with junk.
+Instead, we’ll use some format string specifiers such that after it's passed to `printf` it would give us memory leaks

+But what offset should we actually leak from because we can't spam the buffer with `%p.` though that works but i prefer not doing it that way because it could overwrite some pointers on the stack and those points might be important addresses mapping to libc, ld, etc